-• Read Keeping Children Safe in Education (KCSiE) September 23 Part 1 & Annex A or B as appropriate.
+• Read Keeping Children Safe in Education KCSiE 2024 Part 1 & Annex A or B as appropriate.

-- Be made aware of systems within their College which support safeguarding, and these will be explained to them as part of staff induction and also on an annual basis.
-This will include the: - child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing - safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - Copies of the policies and a copy of Part one (or Annex A, if appropriate) of KCSiE 23 will be provided to all staff at induction. - Receive safeguarding awareness training annually. - Receive regular safeguarding updates including online safety as well as filtering and monitoring. - Be aware of their role in safeguarding, early help and implementing child protection support plans.
+- Be made aware of the systems used which support safeguarding, and these will be explained to them as part of staff induction and on an annual basis.
+This will include: - the Child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - the Behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - the Staff Code of Conduct should amongst other things, include low-level concerns, allegations against staff and whistleblowing - The Computer/Mobile Device Use and Online Policy Staff - The safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods and - The role of the Designated Safeguarding Lead (including the identity of the designated safeguarding lead and any deputies). - Copies of the policies and a copy of Part one (or Annex A, if appropriate) of KCSiE 24 will be provided to all staff at induction. - Receiving safeguarding awareness training annually. - Receiving regular safeguarding updates including online safety as well as filtering and monitoring. - Being aware of their role in safeguarding, early help and implementing child protection support plans.

-5.2 Governors will
+5.2 Governors will:

-- Read KCSiE September 23 Part 1 & Part 2 and Annex B. - Know the named safeguarding governor and any deputy safeguarding governor and must read all of the KCSiE September 23 document. - Be aware of the key safeguarding personnel within the College and the Colleges safeguarding statement and ethos. - Receive appropriate safeguarding training for the role as they join (at the point of induction) the governing board and at least annually thereafter. - Ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
-The guidance on Keeping children safe in out-of-school settings details the safeguarding arrangements that schools and colleges should expect these providers to have in place. - Seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the College on these matters where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the College roll.
+- Read KCSiE 24 Part 1 & Part 2 and Annex B. - Know the named safeguarding governor and any deputy safeguarding governor and must read the entire KCSiE 24 document. - Be aware of the key safeguarding personnel within the school and the schools safeguarding statement and ethos. - Receive appropriate safeguarding awareness training as they join (at the point of induction) the governing board and at least annually thereafter. - Ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+The guidance on Keeping children safe in out-of-school settings details the safeguarding arrangements that schools and colleges should expect these providers to have in place. - Seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.

-5.3 College will:
+5.3 School will:

-- Provide a coordinated offer of Early Help, contribute to such arrangements, support interagency working and plans, record on the R4Ch system or other recording site as applicable.
-Maintain the SCR to ensure the suitability of adults working with children on site E.g. Letters of assurance, DBS checks and safeguarding training. - Provide community users with the College's Child Protection and Safeguarding policy
+- Provide a coordinated offer of Early Help, (identifying children in need of support at the earliest opportunity), contribute to such arrangements, support interagency working and plans, record on the R4Ch system or other recording site, as applicable. - Maintain the SCR to ensure the suitability of adults working with children on site E.g. Letters of assurance, DBS checks and safeguarding training. - Provide community users with the school's Child Protection and Safeguarding policy and ensure they have read and adhere to the Keeping Children Safe in Out-of-school Settings guidance.